Kingflow-23/EEG-Benchmark-on-DEAP-dataset/RESULT.md

 This means the benchmark is sensitive to how the held-out data are defined.
 That is expected for DEAP, where a trial-level label is reused across many windows and the split strategy strongly affects the difficulty of the task.

+### 4.6 What changed between the two runs

+The `fixed` and `subject median` runs tell a consistent story, but the exact leaderboard changes because the evaluation configuration changed.

+- In the `fixed` run, Valence on the subject split was led by `band_electrode_cnn`, while Arousal was led by `ft_transformer`.
+- In the `subject median` run, Valence on the subject split was led by `band_electrode_cnn`, while Arousal was led by `feature_mlp`.

+The most important takeaway is not that the winners shifted slightly, but that the corrected binarisation and the updated subject-level summary produced a cleaner and more defensible benchmark.
+The `subject median` run should therefore be considered the final result, while the `fixed` run is best interpreted as a validation checkpoint.

 ## 5. Practical Conclusions